Benchmark 1: School Design

 Purpose of School Design

-All T-STEM academies must implement and meet the following requirements:
+All ECHSs must implement and meet the following:

 - On a college or university campus, or

-- In a high school—as a standalone high school campus or in a smaller learning community within a larger high school, or
+- In a high school—as a standalone high school campus or in a smaller learning community within a larger high school.

-- Identification of members and the role each member will play in the design, governance, operations, accountability, curriculum development, professional development, outreach, sustainability, and continuous monitoring and improvement of T-STEM
+Establish and maintain the role each member will play in the design, governance, operations, accountability, curriculum development, professional development, outreach, sustainability, monitoring, and continuous improvement of the ECHS

-- Assumption of shared responsibility (between the school district, industry partners, and the IHE) for meeting annual outcomes-based measures and providing annual reports to their district and IHE boards, as well as to the public
+Define shared responsibility (between the school district and the IHE) for meeting annual outcomes-based measures (OBMs) and providing annual reports to district and IHE boards, as well as to the public

-- Monitoring of progress on meeting the T-STEM Blueprint, including reviewing data to ensure the T-STEM is on-track to meet outcomes-based measures
+Monitor progress on meeting the Blueprint design elements, including reviewing formative data to ensure the ECHS is on-track to meet OBMs

-- The leadership team shall include and meet regularly—in person and/or virtually—with the leaders from the district, IHE, and business/industry who have decision-making authority:
+The leadership team shall include leaders from the district, campus, and IHE who have decision-making authority to execute changes toward this end:

 District leaders (may include):